Efficient Computation of Sparse and Robust Maximum Association Estimators: Algorithm

 Other gradient-based optimizers could also be applied.
 Methods using an adaptive learning rate and momentum such as AMSGrad or Adam are preferred choices, as they are capable of escaping local optima and are less sensitive to the initial choice of the learning rate $\alpha_0$.
 All constraints are subdifferentiable (i.e., for all points in the domain of $\mathcal{L}_c$, at least one subgradient exists), and the subgradient update as implemented in \texttt{torch} can be executed.
 In addition, a thresholding step is included in the algorithm (lines \ref{alg:thresh_a}--\ref{alg:thresh_b}) to get true sparsity, which is not possible from the subgradient update alone.
+Note that projected gradient methods are not easily combined with adaptive learning algorithms, as the computed momentum and scaling would need to be adjusted for the projected gradient.
+Thresholding the resulting linear combinations provides an effective alternative.
 Thresholding is done using the moving average of the last $M$ step sizes; in practice we were successful with setting $M=10$.
 Depending on the current value of $H$, the regularization parameter $c$ is updated in lines \ref{alg:reg_if}--\ref{alg:reg} of Algorithm \ref{alg:robsparse_cca}.
 The constants 0.25 and 10 in lines \ref{alg:reg_if}--\ref{alg:reg} were already proposed by \citet{Bertsekas1982} and work well in our simulations.